It might come as a surprise to hear that your dose of thyroid medication will probably need to be changed constantly throughout your life.

 How often do you need to be checking your lab tests?

-Well, in the beginning, when you first starting taking your medication, you may need to get your labs tested as frequently as every 6 to 8 weeks.
+Well, in the beginning, when you first start taking your medication, you may need to get your labs tested as frequently as every 6 to 8 weeks.

 But, as time goes on, you can stretch out the interval to every 3-6 months depending on your circumstance.